Sonja Kristina: Curved Air

 Curved Air had a changing line-up over their nine albums (1970–1976 and 1990), with Kristina being the only constant element.
 Since 2008, she has taken part in a series of Curved Air reunion concerts.

-She was romantically involved with Curved Air drummer Stewart Copeland, they were married from 1982 to 1991.
+She was romantically involved with Curved Air drummer Stewart Copeland; they were married from 1982 to 1991.

 After Curved Air, she returned to Hair.
 She has also performed solo, including as part of the acid folk movement in London in the early 1990s, culminating in her critically acclaimed Songs from the Acid Folk in 1991, and in a multi-media duo MASK, with Marvin Ayres.

-In 2008, Curved Air was reformed with other original members including Darryl Way and Florian Pilkington-Miksa and, later, Kirby Gregory from the Air Cut line up.
+In 2008, Curved Air reformed, with other original members including Darryl Way and Florian Pilkington-Miksa and, later, Kirby Gregory from the Air Cut line up.
 The band continues to record and perform internationally.

-Sonja Kristina has arrived on stage.
+Sonja Kristina has arrived on the stage.
 Suddenly there is no band, no stage, no college kids.
 Just Sonja glinting in the green light.
-She moves like smoke across the stage, hardly seeming to move at all, but underdulating in slow motion.
+She moves like smoke across the stage, hardly seeming to move at all, but undulating in slow motion.
 Who cares what the band is doing?
-As a muso I've never bothered with singers, considering them to be musical passengers/ How wrong I've been!
+As a muso I've never bothered with singers, considering them to be musical passengers.
+How wrong I've been!
 She's not even singing yet, and she owns everything.